Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/build_an_asset_using_the_axway_central_cli.md

 ## Objectives

-Learn how to create an asset from one API Service or multiple similar API Services across multiple environments using the Axway Central CLI.
+Learn how to create an asset from one API service or multiple similar API services across multiple environments using the Axway Central CLI.

 * Create a new asset
 * Retrieve a list of all available assets